Venue guide · Home of Montreal Canadiens

 • The arena sits atop Lucien-L'Allier and Bonaventure Metro stations, making transit the easiest way in.

-• Upper-bowl seats are the best value; compare SeatFab prices across sites before buying.
+• Upper-bowl seats are the best value; prices are all-in with fees included, so check the live total before you buy.

 Compare tickets by team